kanchen/log_analyzer/README.md

 ##Design
 The tool parses the command line switches and loads the configuration file when the *analyzer* is initialized.
 It then creates a *logger*, a *parser*, an *aggregator*, and a OS *matcher*.
-As the *parser* parses each line in the log file, the *matcher* tries to match OS from the User-Agent information and the *aggregator* aggregates per day information.
-Parsing error or no OS match information is sent to the *logger*.
-Afer the *parser* finishes parsing all the records, the *aggregator* reports the collected data.
+As the *parser* parses each line in the log file, the *matcher* tries to match the OS from the User-Agent information and the *aggregator* aggregates per day information.
+Parsing error and/or no OS match information are sent to the *logger*.
+After the *parser* finishes parsing all the records, the *aggregator* reports the collected data.